How to Defend Yourself: Plot summary

 Kara and Brandi come into conflict over Kara's behavior in class, from derailing a discussion on consent by describing a desire to be "used" during sex, to showing up hungover and refusing to participate.
-After being forced to stay behind when Brandi goes to visit Susannah at the hospital, Kara goads Diana to hit her before breaking down and revealing she encouraged Susannah to sleep with one of her eventual rapists after she herself had rough sex with him, questioning if she gave him a pass to rape Susannah.
+After being forced to stay behind when Brandi goes to visit Susannah at the hospital, Kara goads Diana into hitting her before breaking down and revealing she encouraged Susannah to sleep with one of her eventual rapists after she herself had rough sex with him, questioning if she gave him a pass to rape Susannah.
 Diana tries to comfort her, telling her it is "not that hard to[...] not rape someone."

 Nikki seems to grow the most from the class, using Brandi's techniques to try to unlock her inner strength.
-However, her progress comes to a halt when she is stalked and assaulted on the way to workshop, and none of the methods worked as he was still much larger and stronger than her.
+However, her progress comes to a halt when she is stalked and physically assaulted on the way to workshop, and none of the methods worked as her attacker was still much larger and stronger than her.
 She storms out of the gym after telling the group this, claiming the class is futile in preventing assault.
 As the other students leave to check on her, Brandi tries to defend the effectiveness of the techniques, but struggles to find the words to justify her reasoning as she breaks down over her own repressed sexual trauma.

 In a final, surreal sequence, flashbacks of the cast attending parties in college, high school, and middle school are shown, before a final flashback of an elementary school birthday party where a six year-old Susannah, played by a young child, makes a wish.